Woman with her head down on a laptop at her desk, exhausted — depicting parental burnout and emotional depletion

 The research that gave parental burnout its clinical definition came primarily from psychologists Isabelle Roskam and Moïra Mikolajczak at UCLouvain in Belgium.
 Their work, which began gaining significant traction in the 2010s, established that parental burnout shares structural similarities with occupational burnout but has its own specific features, its own assessment framework, and its own consequences — for the parent, the relationship, and the children involved.

-Understanding what it actually is, rather than what we assume it to be, is the first step toward doing something useful about it.
+Understanding what it actually is, rather than what we assume it to be, is the first step towards doing something useful about it.

 What Parental Burnout Actually Is